jalee314/dAEraFinal/README.md

 </br>

-I also have an item class in which I implemented ISP, and LSP.
+~~I also have an item class in which I implemented ISP, and LSP.
 I have an abstract item class, with a derived helpItem class and Weapon class. helpItem has an assistance private member that would basically do something to the player character, which the weapon doesn’t have, so I used an interface and inherited that into my helpItem class so that I don’t have weapon with a getAssistance function that doesn’t do anything.
 Also, I made sure that my derived classes have the same functionality when replacing any instances of item in the code, such as in the inventory class.
 It also kind of follows SRP, I didn’t see the need to split the Item class up into multiple classes, cause I thought the methods all referred to the functionality of the items.
-These changes helped me write better code by making it cleaner and more maintainable, and makes sure that expected behavior is preserved across any subclass instances.
+These changes helped me write better code by making it cleaner and more maintainable, and makes sure that expected behavior is preserved across any subclass instances.~~

+After some thought, I realized that my efforts in implementing ISP had actually violated the LSP.
+I was unable to use the parent class Item due to HelpItem having methods that Item did not recognize.
+I worked around this by creating much more generic virtual methods in my Item abstract class, and implementing them both into my HelpItem and Weapon child classes.
+I still do believe that it also follows SRP, in my opinion the methods refer to the functionality of the item.

 </br>

 I implemented SRP and ISP to my NPC class.
 Like the inventory class, I originally had a single NPC class, and that got split up into NPCPrinter and NPCQuestionManager, both inheriting from a NPCPrint interface and NPCInteraction interface.
 NPCPrinter controls the output functions related to the NPC, and NPCQuestionManager controls the questions and response logic from our npcs.
 Like the inventory class, this made my NPC class a lot more scalable and flexible; If I make changes to one class, I can be confident that the other class won’t be messed with, and I’d be able to track errors a lot easier.
 The interfaces also made sure that each class only has things related to its role.

 </br>
 Lastly, I made changes to my Enemy Class, implementing SRP ISP and LSP.
-I separated my one Enemy class into three classes, EnemyBattle and EnemyStatus, EnemyBattle deals with chance events in combat and EnemyStatus deals with updating the stats of the enemy.
-I have three implemented interfaces, IEnemyState, IEnemyCombatChance, and IEnemyDamage.
-IEnemyState is used by EnemyStatus, IEnemyCombatChance is used by EnemyBattle, and IEnemyDamage is used directly by the subclasses that represent the actual enemies to fight.
+I separated my Enemy class into three classes, EnemyBattle and EnemyStatus, EnemyBattle deals with chance events in combat and EnemyStatus deals with updating the stats of the enemy.
+I have three implemented interfaces, IEnemyState, IEnemyCombatChance, and IEnemyDamagePrompts.
+IEnemyState and IEnemyDamagePrompts are used by EnemyStatus, and IEnemyCombatChance is used by EnemyBattle.
 For LSP, all my different enemies that inherit from the Enemy class serve the same functionality and are interchangeable with any instances of an Enemy object within the code.
 The benefits that these changes are the added scalability and flexibility of course.
 If I plan on adding any more enemies in the future, these principles streamline that process and make sure each new class will follow the same fundamental interface.
 </br>
 </br>
 {Mario}
 </br>
 To anticipate more types of rooms being added as we develop our story, I decided to change the Environment class to an abstract class.
 Originally my plan was to have a single "room" class that would simply change its description and functions depending on whether or not it was a lab or an escape pod etc. The player would need different options and items to interact with depending on the room they were in.
 But as I learned about the SOLID principles, particularly the Open-closed principle, I decided to make Environment an abstract class that would never need to be changed as more room types were added.
-Specifically, the methods inside Environment (like description, addItem, etc) apply to all future room types and won't need to be changed.
+Specifically, the methods inside Environment (like displayDescription, displayName, etc) apply to all future room types and won't need to be changed.
 And any number of new room types could be added without issue.

  > ## Final deliverable
- > All group members will give a demo to the reader during lab time. ou should schedule your demo on Calendly with the same reader who took your second scrum meeting.
-The reader will check the demo and the project GitHub repository and ask a few questions to all the team members.
- > Before the demo, you should do the following:
- > * Complete the sections below (i.e. Screenshots, Installation/Usage, Testing)
- > * Plan one more sprint (that you will not necessarily complete before the end of the quarter).
-Your In-progress and In-testing columns should be empty (you are not doing more work currently) but your TODO column should have a full sprint plan in it as you have done before.
-This should include any known bugs (there should be some) or new features you would like to add.
-These should appear as issues/cards on your Project board.
- > * Make sure your README file and Project board are up-to-date reflecting the current status of your project (e.g. any changes that you have made during the project such as changes to your class diagram).
-Previous versions should still be visible through your commit history.

  ## Screenshots
  <i>Numbers correlate to row number on the table on top of the readme file.<i></br></br>